UaiSO21/uaiso-evolve-orion/README.md

-# uaiso-evolve-orion
+# UaiSO Evolve Orion

-Meta pacote do UaiSO Evolve Orion
+Pacote que instala as dependências necessárias para a construção do Evolve Orion do UaiSO.